 The business transacted at the annual general meeting shall include:

 The rules of order embodied in Bourinot's Rules of Order (latest edition) shall be used in the conduct of all meetings to the extent permitted by the by-laws of the Consortium.
 Failure to adhere to the rules of order shall not necessarily invalidate the proceedings at any meetings.

 For the purpose of giving notice to a member, director or officer the address of service is that person's last address recorded in the books of the Consortium.

-Contracts, documents or any instruments in writing requiring the signature of the Consortium, shall be signed by two (2) of its legal signing officers and all contracts, documents and instruments in writing so signed shall be binding upon the Consortium without any further authorization or formality.
+Contracts, documents or any instruments in writing requiring the signature of the Consortium, shall be signed or endorsed by two (2) of its legal signing officers and all contracts, documents and instruments in writing so signed shall be binding upon the Consortium without any further authorization or formality.

 The legal signing officers for the Consortium shall be the Chair and the Treasurer of the Board and the Consortium Executive Director.

 The Board shall have power from time to time by resolution to appoint an officer or officers of the Board on behalf of the Consortium to sign specific contracts, documents and instruments in writing.
 The Consortium Executive Director shall have sole legal signing authority on maintenance contracts for equipment service, office supplies, and the like, up to an amount determined annually by the Board.